Organ donation: Opt-in versus opt-out

-Looking to the example of Spain, which has successfully adopted the presumed consent donation system, intensive care units (ICUs) must be equipped with enough doctors to maximize the recognition of potential donors and maintain organs while families are consulted for donation.
+Looking to the example of Spain, which has successfully adopted the presumed consent donation system, intensive care units (ICUs) must be staffed with enough doctors to maximize the identification of potential donors and maintain organs while families are consulted for donation.
 The characteristic that enables the Spanish presumed consent model to be successful is the resource of transplant coordinators; it is recommended to have at least one at each hospital where opt-out donation is practiced to authorize organ procurement efficiently.

 Public views are crucial to the success of opt-out or presumed consent donation systems.
-In a study done to determine if health policy change to a presumed consent or opt-out system would help to increase donors, an increase of 20 to 30 percent was seen among countries who changed their policies from some type of opt-in system to an opt-out system.
+In a study done to determine if health policy change to a presumed consent or opt-out system would help to increase donors, an increase of 20 to 30 percent was seen among countries that changed their policies from some type of opt-in system to an opt-out system.
 Of course, this increase must have a great deal to do with the health policy change, but also may be influenced by other factors that could have impacted donor increases.

 Transplant Priority for Willing Donors, also known as the "donor-priority rule", is a newer method and the first to incorporate a "non-medical" criterion into the priority system to encourage higher donation rates in the opt-in system.
 Initially implemented in Israel, it allows an individual in need of an organ to move up the recipient list.
-Moving up the list is contingent on the individual opting-in prior to their need for an organ donation.
-The policy applies nonmedical criteria when allowing individuals who have previously registered as an organ donor, or whose family has previously donated an organ, priority over other possible recipients.
+Moving up the list is contingent on the individual opting in prior to their need for an organ donation.
+The policy applies nonmedical criteria to give priority to individuals who have previously registered as organ donors, or whose family has previously donated an organ.
 It must be determined that both recipients have identical medical needs prior to moving a recipient up the list.
-While incentives like this in the opt-in system do help raise donation rates, they are not as successful in doing so as the opt-out, presumed consent default policies for donation.
+While incentives like this in the opt-in system do help raise donation rates, they are not as effective as opt-out, presumed consent default policies for donation.